umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Adding-Language-Variants/index.md

     ![Allow property editor Language Variants](images/allow-varying-property-editor.png)
 8. For this tutotial, we will not make any changes to the **Body Text**.
 Click **Save**.

+## Adding Culture and Hostnames to the root node of the website

-To add culture and hostnames to the root note of the website, follow these steps:
+To add culture and hostnames, follow these steps:

 1. Go to the **Content** tab.
 2. Right-click on the **...** dots next to the **Home Page** content node and select **Culture and Hostnames...**.